Careers at KCM

 - Summer Youth Employment in the Arts Program

-Kohl Children’s Museum of Greater Chicago is currently seeking two (2) high school students to intern in our Art Studio from June to September.
+Kohl Children’s Museum of Greater Chicago is currently seeking three (3) high school students to intern in our Art Studio from June to September.
 These students will gain real life experience working with children from birth to age 8, engaging them in developmentally appropriate activities in the Museum’s Art Studio.

-TO APPLY: Interested candidates should submit a letter of interest and/or a resume to Angel Weiss (firstname.lastname@example.org) describing their related areas of study and their objective in participating in this experience.
+TO APPLY: Interested candidates should submit a letter of interest and/or a resume to Jobs@kcmgc.org describing related areas of study and objective in participating in this experience.